 The Tezos Foundation is a Swiss non-profit foundation that supports and fosters the Tezos protocol, which is a blockchain technology that evolves by upgrading itself.
 The Tezos Foundation Council consists of nine members, and its chair is Hubertus Thonhauser, who is also Co-founder and Managing Partner of Enabling Future.

 A brief overview

-Tezos is quickly becoming a preferred choice for dapp developers.
-Delivering on the idea of a completely independent blockchain that can develop on its own, Tezos is revolutionizing the way developers look at the capabilities of the technology.
+Tezos is quickly becoming a preferred choice for dapp developers and seeing rapid growth in network activity, especially fueled by the surge in interest due to the recent NFT wave.
+Delivering on the idea of a completely independent blockchain that can develop and adapt on its own, Tezos is revolutionizing the way a blockchain can upgrade, evolve in a secure, autonomous and decentralized way.